WTVW: Subchannels

-On December 2, 2013, Nexstar Broadcasting announced an affiliation agreement with Bounce TV (owned by Bounce Media LLC, whose COO Jonathan Katz is president/CEO of Katz Broadcasting) to carry the digital network on digital subchannels of WTVW and Fort Wayne sister station WFFT.
+On December 2, 2013, Nexstar Broadcasting announced an affiliation agreement with Bounce TV to carry the digital network on subchannels of WTVW and Fort Wayne sister station WFFT.
 Both stations began carrying Bounce TV on January 1, 2014.
-WTVW carries the network over-the-air on digital subchannel 7.2; in addition to airing Bounce TV programming, the subchannel will also air specialized editions of Eyewitness News.
+WTVW carries the network over-the-air on digital subchannel 7.2; in addition to airing Bounce TV programming, the subchannel also airs specialized editions of Eyewitness News.

-On June 15, 2016, Nexstar announced that it has entered into an affiliation agreement with Katz Broadcasting for the Escape, Laff, Grit, and Bounce TV networks, bringing one or more of the networks to 81 stations owned and/or operated by Nexstar, including WTVW and WEHT.
-As a result, WTVW renewed its Bounce TV affiliation and add a DT3 subchannel carrying Laff, while WEHT added a DT2 subchannel carrying Escape (Grit was already available in Evansville on WFIE-DT3).
+On June 15, 2016, Nexstar announced that it had entered into an affiliation agreement with Katz Broadcasting for the Escape, Laff, Grit, and Bounce TV networks, bringing one or more of the networks to 81 stations owned and/or operated by Nexstar, including WTVW and WEHT.
+As a result, WTVW renewed its Bounce TV affiliation and added a DT3 subchannel carrying Laff, while WEHT added a DT2 subchannel carrying Escape (Grit was already available in Evansville on WFIE-DT3).

 Analog-to-digital conversion

 WTVW discontinued regular programming on its analog signal, over VHF channel 7, on June 12, 2009, the official date on which full-power television in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal remained on its pre-transition UHF channel 28, using virtual channel 7.